kinturkt/DBCacheOptimizer/README.md

 ## Overview
 DBCacheOptimizer is a performance-driven system designed to optimize database queries by leveraging SQL and Redis caching.
-It enhances query efficiency by reducing response time and minimizing direct database hits, making it ideal for handling large datasets.
+It enhances query efficiency by reducing response time and minimizing direct database hits, making it ideal for handling large datasets. <br>

+DBCacheOptimizer is hosted on **Microsoft Azure**, enabling cloud-based query optimization and caching for enhanced performance.<br>

 ## Features
 - **SQL Query Execution:** Retrieve data based on time range and other conditions.